 Learn how to have fun by yourself

 Whether you’re an introvert, extrovert, or somewhere in between, it’s important to be comfortable in your own company.
 Learn to enjoy it!
 Go sightseeing and travel at your own pace.
 See a movie with a friend and then see it again by yourself.
 Take a book to your favorite coffee shop and soak in the sights, sounds, and smells.
-Experiment, and see what you can come up with.
+Experiment and see what else you can come up with.

 Realize that you are fundamentally worthy